Cloudxtreme/sdc-script/README.md

 Python library that use the [Sysdig Cloud](https://sysdig.com/) API for run simple tasks on your host

-## Warning

-Currently only python3 is supported, future updates will becomes soon

 ## USAGE

 The python script `sdc.py` provide a command line interface that you can use for simply run a task